 - Has continuously resided outside Kenya for 7 years while not in the service of Kenya or other international body of which Kenya is a member etc.

 - Has within 5 years of registration or naturalization been convicted for a criminal offence and sentenced to imprisonment for 12 months or more.

-- Obtained the registration or naturalization means of fraud, false representation or concealment of material facts.
+- Obtained the registration or naturalization by means of fraud, false representation or concealment of material facts.